-The Mandatory Parenting Programme is a one-to-one consultation session for parents with minor children before filing for divorce.
+The Mandatory Parenting Programme is a consultation session for parents with minor children before filing for divorce.

 Divorce can be a difficult process for all those involved and affects children in various ways.
 Help your child understand and cope.